Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

  ls
 ~~~
 {: .bash}
-We can navigate through, using `cd` and see that all three directories have been made.
+We can navigate through using `cd` and see that all three directories have been made.

-Now we have created the directories we are ready to start the quality control of the Illumina data
+Now we have created the directories we are ready to start the quality control of the Illumina data.

-FastQC has been pre-installed on your instance so we can pull up the help documentation to remind ourselves of the paramaters avaiable.
+FastQC has been pre-installed on your instance so we can pull up the help documentation to remind ourselves of the parameters available.

 ~~~
 $ fastqc -h